Skip to content

 • Need Discord routing controls? openclaw has the richest Discord config support.

-• Need Telegram or Slack? hermes, nanobot, picoclaw, nullclaw, or microclaw.
+• Need Telegram or Slack? openclaw, hermes, nanobot, picoclaw, nullclaw, or microclaw.

 • Need WhatsApp, LINE, or other platforms? picoclaw is the only option.